unboundedsystems/adapt/README.md

 # Setting up CI for your fork

-1. Supply deployment keys to CI/CD

-    Go to `Settings > CI/CD > Variables`.
-Add `AWS_ACCESS_KEY_ID`,
-    `AWS_DEFAULT_REGION`, and `AWS_SECRET_ACCESS_KEY`.

-1. Turn off shared runners

-    In the web UI for your fork, go to `Settings > CI/CD > Runners`.
-On the right side, click the button to disable shared runners, if they're not already disabled.

-1. Locate the registration token

-    While you're on the `Runners` settings, find the `Setup a specific runner manually` section and note the registration token.
-You'll need that in the registration step in a moment.

-1. Create a runner
+1. Create a GitLab CI runner

     To add a new runner on your workspace system (or any Linux system):

         docker run -d --name gitlab-runner --restart always -v /srv/gitlab-runner/config:/etc/gitlab-runner -v /var/run/docker.sock:/var/run/docker.sock gitlab/gitlab-runner:alpine

+1. Turn off shared CI/CD runners (if enabled)

+    In the GitLab web UI for your fork, go to `Settings > CI/CD > Runners`.
+    On the right side, check to see if the shared runners are enabled.
+If they are enabled, click the button to disable them.

+1. Supply deployment keys to CI/CD

+    **You'll need to have AWS credentials handy for this step.**
+    For Unbounded employees, get the shared CI AWS credentials from Mark.

+    Once you have AWS credentials, go to your fork's web UI:
+    `Settings > CI/CD > Variables`.
+    You'll need to add the following three variables on this screen:
+    * `AWS_ACCESS_KEY_ID`
+    * `AWS_SECRET_ACCESS_KEY`
+    * `AWS_DEFAULT_REGION`

+    **NOTE:**
+    If you're using the shared Unbounded CI credentials, `AWS_DEFAULT_REGION` **must** be set to `us-west-2` because the credentials only have permissions for that region.

 1. Register the runner to your fork

+    Go back to your fork's web UI and find your CI registration token.
+    You can find it on the `Settings > CI/CD > Runners` page.
+On the left side, there's a section called `Setup a specific runner manually` and the registration token should be there.
+Copy it and use it in this command:

+       CI_REGTOKEN=pastetokenhere

-    Run the command line below, substituting the registration token you located earlier.
-This registers the runner to take jobs from only your fork of the repo.
+    Now run the registration command.
+This simply modifies the configuration file for the runner you already created in step 1.
+This command will only enable your runner to run jobs from your fork.

-        docker run --rm -it -v /srv/gitlab-runner/config:/etc/gitlab-runner gitlab/gitlab-runner:alpine register --non-interactive --url "https://gitlab.com/" --executor docker --docker-image alpine --description "runner-${USER}" --run-untagged --locked=false --docker-privileged --registration-token="TOKEN-FROM-YOUR-FORK-CI-SETTINGS"
+        docker run --rm -it -v /srv/gitlab-runner/config:/etc/gitlab-runner gitlab/gitlab-runner:alpine register --registration-token="${CI_REGTOKEN}" --non-interactive --url "https://gitlab.com/" --executor docker --docker-image alpine --description "runner-${USER}" --run-untagged --locked=false --docker-privileged

-    You may need to refresh the `Settings > CI/CD > Runners` page to verify that your new runner has status green.
+    After you run the registration command, you should be able to see your runner listed on the `Settings > CI/CD > Runners` page.
+Wait for your runner's status to turn green.
+This may take a few minutes and you may need to refresh the web page to see the current status.

+1. Test it out

+    Push to a branch on your fork and you should see the pipeline start shortly after.

+1. Use the same runner for more repos/forks

-    A single runner can run CI for multiple repos.
+    A single runner can run CI for multiple repos and/or multiple forks.
-    If you want this runner to run CI for other repos, repeat this step with the registration token for each repo.
+    If you want this runner to run CI for other repos, repeat step 4 using the unique registration token for each repo.

-1. Push to a branch on your fork and you should see the pipeline start shortly after.